Oklahoma officials to highlight Route 66 in tourism push

-TULSA, Okla. — Oklahoma officials say they plan to highlight Route 66 during promotions this year that aim to boost the state's tourism industry.
+TULSA, Okla. — Route 66 will be the focus of promotions in Oklahoma as officials work to boost the state's tourism industry, officials said.

-The Tulsa World reports that Lt.
-Gov. Matt Pinnell toured the historic highway Tuesday.
-He says the state's new administration hopes to increase tourism by promoting Oklahoma's scenic beauty and international interest in the Mother Road.
+Lt.
+Gov. Matt Pinnell toured the historic highway Tuesday, The Tulsa World reported.
+The state's new administration hopes to increase tourism by promoting Oklahoma's scenic beauty and international interest in the Mother Road, he said.

+"We're going to own it.
+We're going all in," Pinnell said.
+"And we're going to make a lot of money on it."

-Pinnell says tourism has potential for growth as the state's third-largest industry, behind oil and gas and aerospace.
-He will host a convention in December to develop plans to improve signage along the route and help all towns see tourism benefits.
+Tourism has potential for growth as the state's third largest industry, behind oil and gas, and aerospace, Pinnell said.
+He will host a convention in December to develop plans to improve signage along the route and improve tourism in all towns.

+"Tourism is the front door for economic development," Pinnell said.
+"It's the front door for everything else that we want to do in Oklahoma."

 Route 66 was decommissioned as a U.S. highway in 1985.
 It covered more than 2,400 miles (3,800 kilometres) connecting Chicago to Los Angeles and passed through Missouri, Kansas, Oklahoma, Texas, New Mexico and Arizona.